Yelfive/md-notes/Java/Spring/AOP.md

 By default, when a bean implements an interface, JDK will be used, otherwise `cglib` is used.
 There are some issues when using `cglib` ([8.6 Proxying mechanisms](https://docs.spring.io/spring/docs/3.0.0.M3/reference/html/ch08s06.html)) :

-> - final methods cannot be advised, as they cannot be overriden.
+> - final methods cannot be advised, as they cannot be overridden.
 > - You will need the CGLIB 2 binaries on your classpath, whereas dynamic proxies are available with the JDK.
 Spring will automatically warn you when it needs CGLIB and the CGLIB library classes are not found on the classpath.
 > - The constructor of your proxied object will be called twice.
 This is a natural consequence of the CGLIB proxy model whereby a subclass is generated for each proxied object.
 For each proxied instance, two objects are created: the actual proxied object and an instance of the subclass that implements the advice.
 This behavior is not exhibited when using JDK proxies.
 Usually, calling the constructor of the proxied type twice, is not an issue, as there are usually only assignments taking place and no real logic is implemented in the constructor.